Pineapple During Breastfeeding: Safety, Nutritional Value And Benefits

 Image: Shutterstock

-1. Look for an organic pineapple with dark green leaves and a greenish-yellow exterior.
-These attributes indicate that the pineapple is ripe, fresh, and of course, healthy.
+1. Choose organic pineapple with dark green leaves and a greenish-yellow exterior.
+These attributes indicate that the pineapple is ripe, fresh, and healthy.
+Choosing organic pineapple also helps reduce pesticide exposure.

 1. Hold the pineapple in your hands and squeeze it.
 A ripe pineapple has a firm shell and feels soft when you squeeze it.